math496/Small-Image-Tools/README.md

 # Small-Image-Tools
 Small tools for image processing.
 Made for fun, programming practice, and to understand images better for my image forgery detection project with SDSU and LEIDOS.
+All tools written by Efron Licht unless stated otherwise.

+Please see the files themselves for more advanced documentation.

 ## SIZE: RESAMPLING: